canonical-websites/tutorials.ubuntu.com/tutorials/desktop/command-line-for-beginners/command-line-for-beginners.md

 Because this type of documentation is accessed via the `man` command, you'll hear it referred to as a "man page", as in "check the man page for more details".
 The format of man pages is often terse — think of them more as a quick overview of a command than a full tutorial.
 They're often highly technical, but you can usually skip most of the content and just look for the details of the option or argument you're using.

 The `uniq` man page is a typical example in that it starts with a brief one-line description of the command, moves on to a synopsis of how to use it, then has a detailed description of each option or parameter.
-But whilst man pages are invaluable, they can also be inpenetrable.
+But whilst man pages are invaluable, they can also be impenetrable.
 They're best used when you need a reminder of a particular switch or parameter, rather than as a general resource for learning how to use the command line.
 Nevertheless, the first line of the **DESCRIPTION** section for `man uniq` does answer the question as to why duplicate lines haven't been removed: it only works on ***adjacent*** matching lines.

 The question, then, is how to rearrange the lines in our file so that duplicate entries are on adjacent lines.
 If we were to sort the contents of the file alphabetically, that would do the trick.
 Unix offers a `sort` command to do exactly that.
 A quick check of `man sort` shows that we can pass a file name directly to the command, so let's see what it does to our file: